CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     ![](../Labs/media/az-x.png)

     > **Note**: This subnet will be used by the Azure Application Gateway instances, which you will deploy later in this task.
-The Application Gateway requires a dedicated subnet of /27 or larger size.
+The Application Gateway requires a dedicated subnet of /27 or larger.

 1. In the Azure portal, search and select **Application Gateways** and, on the **Application Gateways** blade.